-A concept constructed around the consumer: a house with lounge, bedroom, walk-in-closet—almost all of it for sale
+A concept constructed around the consumer: a house with lounge, bedroom, walk-in-closet — almost all for sale

 The concept of The Apartment is constructed around the consumer: the impression you get on entering the showroom is that you have walked into a private home.
-There is a lounge, bedroom, walk-in-closet—almost all of it for sale.
+There is a lounge, bedroom, walk-in-closet — almost all of it for sale.
 The purchase experience is intended to be slow and relaxing, with the aim of creating an intimate relationship with the consumer and gaining their loyalty.
-“It is somewhere you can take a breath when all you want to do is throw your phone in the ocean,” explained Vanessa Traina to the The New York Times when the concept was launched in 2014.
-They recommend you make an appointment.
-Services on offer include the putting together your own wardrobe with help from a stylist, exploring articles selected ad hoc and personalised just for you, assistance from a consultant in choosing a gift, for designing, redesigning or furnishing your apartment, or even for evaluating product colours, size and materials.

-The showroom in New York, The Apartment by The Line, closed in February this year.
+The showroom in New York, The Apartment by The Line, closed in February 2020.
 The news had already been published in Business of Fashion in October, when it was announced that lease for the space would probably not be renewed.
 And it wasn’t.
-The business continues in the other sales point in Los Angeles and on the e-commerce website The Line.
-The Apartment is still the offline version of everything you will find at theline.com—but only in Los Angeles.
+The business continues in the other sales point in Los Angeles and on the online store.
+The Apartment is still the offline version of everything you will find at theline.com — but only in Los Angeles.

-As mentioned above, Vanessa Traina also collaborates with Pritzker.
+Vanessa Traina also collaborates with Pritzker.
 She was born in San Francisco and studied in Malibu at Pepperdine University, working as a fashion consultant first with Carine Roitfeld at Vogue Paris, then with Marie Amelie Sauve in New York.
-A beauty ambassador for Chanel in 2009, she has worked with Louis Vuitton, Balenciaga, Joseph Altuzarra, and Alexander Wang, as well as in the world of publishing at The New York Times, Style Magazine, WSJMagazine, and i-D. Initially with Pritzker she was in charge of development, creation and marketing of the first three Assembled Brands—The Line, Protagonist and Tenfold—later becoming responsible also for the business’ other brands.
+A beauty ambassador for Chanel in 2009, she has worked with Louis Vuitton, Balenciaga, Joseph Altuzarra, and Alexander Wang, as well as in the world of publishing at The New York Times, Style Magazine, WSJMagazine, and i-D. Initially, with Pritzker she was in charge of development, creation and marketing of the first three Assembled Brands — The Line, Protagonist and Tenfold — later becoming responsible also for the business’ other brands.